How To Defend Against Drunk Driving Charges

 Inaccurate Test Results

-Even with a properly calibrated machine, accurate results rely on the officer operating the machine correctly.
-If they did not receive proper training, this could call into question the results.
-The prosecutor needs to prove your guilt beyond a reasonable doubt.
-So, improper operation could create enough doubt to create an effective defense.
+Even with a calibrated machine, accurate results depend on the officer operating the machine correctly.
+If they didn’t receive proper training, this could call the results into question.

 Reiff explains that human operational error is a common problem.
 “The problem with breath testing, for instance, is that they’re supposed to look for deep lung samples, which would be accurate, but to get deep lung samples, you have to perform the test correctly.
 This doesn’t always happen, and the officer gets an incorrect BAC reading.”